leyluw777/RoboFriends-Project/README.md

 * _Features that are not visible:_
   - Loading screen.
 If the cards are loading too long, there is simple loading screen which says about load.
   - Boundary error.
 The new feature of React was also used, so if there is any error according to the cards, then error message will appears instead of cards.
+  - Redux Middleware, which shows every change in console log.